Inverness Castle: Current structure

 Following the implementation of the Local Government (Scotland) Act 1889, which established county councils in every county, the new county leaders needed to identify a meeting place for Inverness-shire County Council and duly arranged to meet in the courthouse.
 After Inverness-shire County Council moved to its new headquarters in Glenurquhart Road in 1963, the building continued to serve a judicial function, being used for hearings of the sheriff's court and, on one day a month, for hearings of the justice of the peace court.
 However, hearings of the Inverness Sheriff Court were moved to the Inverness Justice Centre on 30 March 2020.

 Due to extensive renovation and remodelling the castle and grounds were closed to the public in 2021.
-The site is scheduled to re-open to the public in 2025.
+The site re-opened to the public in 2025 following a transformation project costing around £47 million.
+The revamp included the creation of an Inverness Castle Experience featuring an interactive journey through Highland history and culture.

+In August 2026 papers released by the Highland Council revealed that the new attraction had made a loss of £1.6 million in its first year due to lower than expected visitor numbers.

 £50 note

 An illustration of the castle has featured on the reverse side of a £50 note issued by the Royal Bank of Scotland, which was introduced in 2005.